konstanzer/alien_invasion/README.md

 ```
 ## A note on environment

-I established parameters using Windows 10 and a wide LCD monitor.
+I established game parameters using Windows 10 and a wide LCD monitor.
 These probably wont be suitable for other environments and can be fiddled with in `settings.py` and the `_create_alien` function.
+The dependencies are `pygame` and Python3.